-Newly Formed Non-Profit Patient Organization Developed for Obese Patients
+Newly Formed Non-Profit Patient Organization Developed for Patients with Obesity

 For Immediate Release

 Director of Communications

 Tampa , FL – The Obesity Action Coalition (OAC), a newly formed independent non-profit organization, is designed to educate and advocate on behalf of those living with or affected by obesity.
 The mission of the OAC is to elevate and empower those affected by obesity through education, advocacy and support.

 Obesity impacts one in four Americans.
 It is estimated that more than 93 million Americans have obesity, with that number predicted to rise to 120 million in the next five years.
 “The numbers affected by obesity are staggering.
 As such, the OAC will work to focus national attention on obesity as a disease, its treatments and impact on society.
 We are extremely excited to have this opportunity to address a disease affecting millions of people,” said President and CEO Joseph Nadglowski, Jr.